latex3/xpdftex/README.md

 ## NOT DONE

  -  shell escape (can steal code from shellesc)
- -  tex-xet do no `\beginL` etc  (might be doable in lua node callback, or fake with luatex direction primitives)
+ -  tex-xet so no `\beginL` etc  (might be doable in lua node callback, or fake with luatex direction primitives)
  -  logging (probably just in l3build normalisation)
  -  `\eTeXgluestretchorder`